-Tropical Rain is a proposal for an installation in a brazilian restaurant.
+Tropical Rain is a proposal for an installation in a Brazilian restaurant.
 The owner wanted to expand his restaurant and restore it.
 One of the new rooms contained an old plumbing engine which regulated the course of a canal next to the building.
 The engine stood in the middle of the room as a monumental object and it was perfectly preserved and still working.

 The aim of the project is to value the shape of this engine as a sculptural object, preserve it and integrate this old machine into the Brazilian atmosphere.
 The installation consists of a cage made of more than 1 km of transparent nylon strings fixed to two foil plates on the ground and another one locked to the ceiling.
-The strings are positioned in different rows in front of the engine which partially hide the machine behind a transparent cage.
-Into the foils on the floor two neons light up the strings with a red light.
+The strings are positioned in different rows in front of the engine which partially hides the machine behind a transparent cage.
+Into the foils on the floor, two neons light up the strings with a red light.